 Monsters are obviously the name of the game in Monster Hunter World, and you’re going to want to know as much about them as possible, to you can both find and take them down as quickly as possible.
-In this Monster Hunter World Ecological Research Center guide, we’ll be walking you through how to earn Research Points quickly, as well as how you can go about finding out all there is to know about the toughest monsters in the game.
+In this Monster Hunter World Ecological Research Center guide, we’ll be walking you through how to earn Research Points quickly in MHW, as well as how you can go about finding out all there is to know about the toughest monsters in the game.

-Monster Hunter World Ecological Research Center Guide
+Monster Hunter World Ecological Research Center

-When you spawn back into the Tradeyard area of Astera after completing a quest or expedition, look immediately to your left, and up a small flight of stairs you’ll see a table, with two Researchers stood nearby.
+When you spawn back into the Tradeyard area of Astera after completing a quest or expedition in MHW, look immediately to your left, and up a small flight of stairs you’ll see a table, with two Researchers stood nearby.
 You want to go to speak to the Researcher who sat on top of a large pile of books with his back against the wall, and you’ll have uncovered the Monster Hunter World Ecological Research Center.

 Select the ‘Research Levels’ option on the menu for the Ecological Research Center, and you’ll come to a list of every single beast you’ve encountered so far in Monster Hunter World, no matter if you were fighting them head on in battle, or simply sprinting past them.
 Underneath the name entry of each monster, you’ll see a level, which roughly equates to the amount of time you’ve spent both tracking the monster down, and fighting them.